-Contrary to common beliefs, “magandang gabi” is not the direct translation for the word “good night.”
+Contrary to common beliefs, “magandang gabi” is not the direct translation of the word “good night.”
 It may be the closest thing since “gabi” means night or evening, but it does not necessarily mean the same thing.
-In the Philippines, “magandang gabi” is equivalent to good evening, which is a greeting one uses when meeting someone in the night.
+In the Philippines, “magandang gabi” is equivalent to good evening, which is a greeting one uses when meeting someone at night.

 Native Tagalog speakers usually use the Tagalized versions instead.
 “Tagalized” is a colloquial term that refers to the act of converting original texts into the Tagalog language.
 For instance, if a movie is originally in English, local television channels in the Philippines may opt to show the Tagalized version of the film with Tagalog dubs.

 So, what exactly is the direct Tagalized version of the English word good night?
 For this, the widely accepted form is “gudnayt.”

 How To Say Good Night To People In The Philippines?

 But let’s say you want to go beyond that word and say good night like a pro-Tagalog speaker, you may want to use our list of words below, which can help you level up your nighttime conversations.